elegans-io/calc_es_lda/README.md

 calculate LDA with data from an elasticsearch index.
 Usage: LDA with ES data [options]

-  --hostname <value>       the hostname of the elasticsearch instance  default: localhost --port <value>           the port of the elasticsearch instance  default: 9200 --group_by_field <value>
+  --help                   prints this usage text --inputfile <value>      the file with sentences (one per line), when specified elasticsearch is not used  default: None --hostname <value>       the hostname of the elasticsearch instance  default: localhost --port <value>           the port of the elasticsearch instance  default: 9200 --group_by_field <value>